rclasen/MyNode/README.md

 The design goal was to be highly flexible, having some real scheduling and a clean abstraction while still being as conservative to memory as possible.

+This means, I'm trying to

+* avoid pulling in float routines (may save flash space)
+* avoid dynamic/heap memory (no memory fragmentation)
+* use PROGMEM wherever possible (save RAM space)
+* use virtual classes only when benefit is bigger than memory penalty
+* allow the linker to omit code for unused features

 When looking at (very few) other node implementations I didn't see this.
 This project also felt like having a reasonable scope to get some